-The Governmental Accounting Standards Board (GASB) has issued Statement No. 65, Items Previously Recorded as Assets and Liabilities (GASB 65), which establishes accounting and financial reporting standards that reclassify, as deferred outflows of resources or deferred inflows of resources, certain items that were previously reported as assets and liabilities and recognizes, as outflows of resources or inflows of resources, certain items that were previously reported as assets and liabilities and recognizes.
-In accordance with GASB 65, the Village now reports deferred inflows of resources on its financial statements.
+The Governmental Accounting Standards Board (GASB) has issued Statement No. 65, Items Previously Recorded as Assets and Liabilities (GASB 65), which establishes accounting and financial reporting standards that reclassify, as deferred outflows of resources or deferred inflows of resources, certain items that were previously reported as assets and liabilities and recognizes, as outflows of resources or inflows of resources, certain items that were previously reported as assets and liabilities.

 The Village reports deferred inflows of resources on its financial statements.
 Deferred inflows of resources arise when a potential revenue does not meet both the "measurable" and "available" criteria for recognition in the current period for the governmental funds.
+The Village also reports deferred outflows of resources on its financial statements related to pension benefits provided to employees.
+See Note 11.